2007 Regular Session

 WHEREAS, we join all residents of the State of Mississippi in recognizing this important celebration of African-American heritage and achievement in America and in the State of Mississippi:

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That the State of Mississippi requests our elected Representatives and Senators in the United States Congress to support meaningful medical malpractice liability reform.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby recognize February as National "Black History Month" and encourage all schools and communities in the State of Mississippi to participate in Black History Month events.

-BE IT FURTHER RESOLVED, That this resolution be transmitted to the Mississippi Congressional Delegation and to the President of the United States, and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be made available to the Capitol Press Corps.